 Being a special needs parent molds you into a different person.
 Stronger, more determined, more resilient, more passionate about a world you hadn't experienced before.
 I'm thankful for that.

 But the way I've grown the strongest?
 Is my faith.
 Sure, I've questioned God a lot in this journey, but I also trust Him more than I ever did before.
 I need to rely on God like never before.
-My faith is totally different now, than it was six or seven years ago when my older son started getting diagnosis after diagnosis, and I am so very thankful for that.
+My faith is totally different now, than it was six or seven years ago when my older son started getting diagnosis after diagnosis, and I am so very thankful for the ways my faith has grown.

 I'll admit, I've lost a few friends in this special needs journey.
 But I've gained so many more.
-Whether I met them online or God's allowed our paths to cross in real life, I've met people I never would have had the opportunity to meet otherwise.
+Whether I met them online or in real life, I've met people I never would have had the opportunity to meet otherwise.

-And I'm so thankful for each and every one of my friends, family members, my children's teachers and therapists.
+And I'm so thankful for all the friends who have stuck by us or we've met along the way, family members, my children's teachers, and therapists.
 They say it takes a village to raise a child and I'm so grateful for mine, for all the people who pour into my children in ways I cannot and celebrate with me every new bit of progress.

 I was a middle school English teacher before becoming a special needs parent.
 The things I've learned since this journey began are priceless to me.
 I devour books on sensory processing and speech and language as if they were the middle school books I used to love and recommend to my students.
 I appreciate all the new things I've learned that have helped me care for my own children.
 And I'm always thankful when I'm able to share my new insights with others.